wasmvision/wasmvision/processors/candy/README.md

 ![candy](../../images/candy-processor.png)

-wasmCV guest module that renders images using fast neural style transfer.
+wasmVision processor that renders images using fast neural style transfer.

 ## How to build